 Month 1, Day 21, Thursday 1:15 p.m.

 “No need.
-I was just going to go up and have a bit of a nap.
+I was just going to have a nap.
 I’ve been granted leave from the University for a few days.”

-Sebastien ignored the encouragement toward conversation, remaining silent as she ate.
+Sebastien ignored the encouragement toward conversation.
 She didn’t want to talk.
-However, despite being sure she wasn’t hungry, she ended up clearing the whole plate, and she felt better afterward.
-The weight in her belly felt like a stabilizing anchor rather than a crushing load.
-Her fingers felt warm for the first time since the day before.
-Since before…what had happened.
+However, despite being sure she wasn’t hungry, she ended up clearing the whole plate, and felt better afterward.
+The weight in her belly acted as a stabilizing anchor.
+Her fingers felt warm for the first time since…before.

-Dragging even slower, Sebastien trudged up the stairs to her room, which was pleasantly toasty from the roaring fireplace.
-Her magical plants were in the window, a light crystal shining on the sempervivum apricus to give it a bit more brightness, but neither looked particularly healthy.
+With the feeling of weight and substance causing her to move even slower, Sebastien trudged up the stairs to her room, which was pleasantly toasty from the roaring fireplace.
+Her magical plants were in the window, a light crystal shining on the sempervivum apricus to give it more brightness, but neither looked healthy.

 Having done what she could to keep her magical components alive, Sebastien finally took off her shoes and outer clothing.
 She touched a finger to the skin of her chest, wincing.
-There was a distinctly medallion-shaped freeze burn there, from when the artifact had sucked up warmth to deflect the fireball the Morrow man had shot at her—the fireball that had only been the first thing to almost kill her the night before.
+There was a distinctly medallion-shaped freeze burn there, from when her grandfather’s artifact had sucked up warmth to deflect the fireball the Morrow man had shot at her.

-One of the infirmary healers had put a healing salve on it while she was unconscious, which made her frown with a renewed feeling of violation.
-It was their job, of course, and better they do too thorough a job than miss a dangerous wound for privacy’s sake, but she didn’t like the idea of someone manhandling and casting magic on her while she slept, defenseless.
+One of the infirmary healers had put a salve on it while she was unconscious, which made her frown with a renewed feeling of violation.
+It was their job, of course, and better they be too thorough than miss a dangerous wound for privacy’s sake, but she didn’t like the idea of someone manhandling and casting magic on her while she slept.

-Sebastien dug through her school satchel for the basic supplies she always kept on hand, using some burn paste and a little dab of juice squeezed from one of the sempervivum apricus’s succulent leaves on the burn.
-She would like to avoid having a scar in the shape of the medallion.
+Sebastien dug through her school satchel for the basic supplies she always kept on hand, using some burn paste and a dab of thick juice squeezed from one of the sempervivum apricus’s leaves on the skin.
+She would like to avoid a medallion-shaped scar.

-She cast the strongest dreamless sleep spell she could manage, and set an alarm on her pocket watch to wake her up in a few hours, before the dreamless sleep would wear off.
+With the strongest dreamless sleep spell she could manage and an alarm on her pocket watch to wake her up in a few hours, she crawled into bed.

 Huddling underneath the blankets, she clasped her Conduit between her hands, fingers laced together.
 “I’m in control,” she murmured to herself.
 “I’m in control.”
 She repeated it until her eyelids grew heavy and her tongue clumsy.

 When the fire had long died out and the faint rays of dawn were painting the rolling fog outside her window in pastel hues, the mattress shifted under her.
-She blinked crusty eyes open, her hand gripping the Conduit that had slipped under her pillow in confusion and alarm.
+She blinked crusty eyes open, her hand gripping the Conduit, which had slipped under her pillow, in confusion and alarm.

 Oliver looked down at her from where he had perched on the edge of her mattress, a glass of liquid in his hands.
 He looked almost as tired as she felt.
 “Hey,” he said softly.
 “You’ve been sleeping for a while.
 I brought you something to stave off dehydration.”

 Sebastien shook her head.
 “Gera didn’t get a chance to tell me.
 We weren’t alone.
 But she did help deflect suspicion off me—with the Raven Queen as a scapegoat.”
-She gave him a small smile at the irony.
+She smiled wryly at the irony.
 “They now believe the Raven Queen can give blessings, one of which is some sort of anti-divination effect.”

-Oliver’s voice remained carefully soft.
+Oliver didn’t return her mirth, his voice remaining careful and soft.
 “She told me your friend died.
 Newton Moore?
 I recognized the name—you’d mentioned him to me before.”

-Sebastien’s throat suddenly felt stiff, and her smile slipped away.
+Sebastien’s throat stiffened, her smile disintegrating.
 “I am restricted from talking about the details.”